bballdave025/portfolio-amz-agi/README.md

 ## Reused Manuscript Fragments in Bindings

-See the `README` at the [repo root](), or check out the research, code, and presentation at the 2024 Family History Technology Workshop 2024 at the [repo]() for that study.
+See the `README` at the [repo root](https://github.com/bballdave025/fhtw-paper-code-prep), or check out the research, code, and presentation at the 2024 Family History Technology Workshop 2024 at the [repo](https://github.com/bballdave025/manuscript-waste-reuse-finder) for that study.

 ## English: Germanic or Romance

-Currently being worked in 30-second code session with Copilot
+Currently being worked out in a 30-minute coding session with Copilot.

 ## Mendeleev Spelling Bee

 See the `README` at the [directory root].
 Feel free to try it out.
+The Russian version grew out of the original project ideas partnered with practicing CoT prompting ideas.

 ```bash
 git clone <ssh-or-html-path-from the green "Code" button> mendeleev-spelling bee.